patagonaa/surron-light-bee/README.md

 ### Battery

 "60V nominal", 16S11P, Panasonic NCR18650PF cells[^forum-manual].
-The BMS is a Greenway LP008[^replacement-bms], which is said to allow discharging at up to 90A.
+These would allow up to 21A charge and 90A discharge current.

 Charging is done via a separate plug with 10A (with the stock charger).
 The connector pins would allow 20A charging (as would the cells), however it is unclear if the BMS might die / overheat when doing so.

+#### BMS

+The BMS is a Greenway LP008[^replacement-bms], which is said to limit the discharge current to around 90A (which is also what the cells are rated for).

+Some people do a "BMS bypass mod" to get more power out of the battery (with aftermarket ESCs), which is just putting a link across the BMS so it can never switch off.
+I would strongly advise against doing so, as you can over-discharge and damage the cells and a short circuit will likely melt the connectors and wires and cause a fire.

+According to one forum user's friend (very reliable info, I know) the BMS can be reprogrammed to allow higher current draw[^forum-bms-rs485].

 #### Charger
 The stock charger seems to be a fairly simple/standard 16S CV/CC charger with 67.2V and 10A.